 - Are my perspectives and opinions heard?

-Not only does an exceedingly engaged workforce decrease turnover and employing costs, but also guarantees execution development and permanence in the marketplace.
+Not only does an exceedingly engaged workforce decrease turnover and employment costs, but it also guarantees execution improvement and permanence in the marketplace.

 Organizations that make it a need to connect with and engage their workers are better prepared to deal with the potential changes and difficulties in the business environment.

-While engagement drives performance at the individual level, it also drives execution on an organization level too.
-Single methodology for employee engagement isn’t a cure for each company.
-It’s a fragile mix of organization objectives, culture, values and what drives the group.
-Since these are distinctive with each association, there are not one-size fits all solution.
+While engagement drives performance at the individual level, it drives execution on an organizational level too.
+A single methodology for attention isn’t a cure for each company.
+It’s a fragile mix of corporate objectives, culture, values, and what drives the group.
+Since these are distinctive with each association, no one-size-fits-all solutions exist.

-Engaged employees consistently exhibit 3 general practices which enhance organization performance:
+Engaged employees consistently exhibit 3 general practices which enhance business performance:

-- the employees promote for their organizations to co-employees and refer potential recruits and clients
+- The employees promote their organizations to co-workers and refer potential recruits and clients.

-- in spite of chances to work somewhere else the employee develops an intense association to continue to be the part of the same organization
+- Despite chances to work elsewhere, the employee develops an intense association to continue being part of the same organization.

-Motivated and engaged employees are more beneficial in the workplace.
-All things considered, the question companies ought to be asking is how would we prepare and build up a workforce where everybody can flourish and survive going ahead.
+Involved and motivated workers are more beneficial in the workplace.
+Companies should ask how we would prepare and build a workforce where everybody can flourish and survive.

-If disengaged employee directly interacts with customers, they get a high number of a client complaint.
-If left unattended, these effectively disengaged employees become demotivating venom on co-workers.
+If disengaged employee directly interacts with customers, they get a high number of client complaint.
+If you don’t do anything about it, these employees who aren’t doing their jobs negatively influence their co-workers.